 Elizabeth works as a consultant to the business and legal sectors in venture capital and business start-ups & expansions.
 She also has over a decade of direct experience working with Australian Indigenous organisations, focussed on commercial and economic development.
 She was previously a director of the Australian Indigenous Chamber of Commerce.

-Penny has 30+ years’ experience at senior executive level in state and local government in Victoria and NSW, including CEO of Lord Howe Island Board, General Manager at North Sydney Council and CEO at Latrobe City Council.
-She is currently a Board member on the Victorian Planning Authority, Alternate Chair of Local Planning Panels at Willoughby, Burwood and Camden Councils, Independent Expert on the Local Planning Panel of The Hills Shire Council, a State Member on the Northern Regional Planning Panel and a Member of Northern Sydney Local Health District Audit and Risk Committee.
+Penny has served on the LGP Board since 2018.
+She has 30+ years’ experience at senior executive level in state and local government in Victoria and NSW, including CEO of Lord Howe Island Board, General Manager at North Sydney Council and CEO at Latrobe City Council.
+She is currently a Board member on the Victorian Planning Authority, Alternate Chair of Local Planning Panels at Woollahra, Burwood and Hornsby Councils, a State Member on the Northern Regional Planning Panel and a Member of Northern Sydney Local Health District Audit and Risk Committee.

 Penny’s professional qualifications include a Bachelor of Arts, Bachelor of Social Work, Graduate Diploma in Public Policy, Master of Urban Planning and Diploma from the Australian Institute of Company Directors.